-- to fundamental elements important to the delivery of health care in a safe, efficient and professional manner.
+- PSG 2132 PROFESSIONAL TRANSITION.
+This course builds on previous knowledge and skills applicable to the practice of professional polysomnography.
+This course provides an overview of professional concepts basic to the development of professionalism in polysomnography.
+Emphasis is placed on changes in the health care environment and the impact on the professional polysomnographer's role.
+Accountability and responsibility issues as they relate to professional polysomnography are discussed.
+The students will begin the development of a professional portfolio for use throughout the curriculum and in the professional practice settings.
+(2 semester credit hours: 2 lecture hours) - RCT 1214--RESPIRATORY CARE SCIENCE--Designed to introduce the student practitioner to fundamental elements important to the delivery of health care in a safe, efficient and professional manner.
 (4 semester credit hours: 3 lecture hours, 2 lab hours).
 Prerequisites: BIO 1514 and BIO 1524; program admission; or program director's approval. - RCT 1223--PATIENT ASSESSMENT AND PLANNING--This course is a fundamental approach to subjective and objective evaluation, assessment, and care plan formation for the individual needs of the patient.
 It is an introduction to cardiopulmonary diseases including etiology, pathophysiology, complications, occurrences, clinical manifestations, treatment, and prevention.
 (3 semester credit hours: 2 lecture hours, 2 lab hours). - RCT 1313--CARDIOPULMONARY ANATOMY AND PHYSIOLOGY--This course is a study of cardiopulmonary anatomy and physiology in relation to the practice of respiratory care.
 (3 semester credit hours: 3 lecture hours) - RCT 1322--PULMONARY FUNCTION TESTING--This course is an introduction to pulmonary function techniques and testing equipment with patient data evaluation and recommendation based on pulmonary function results.
 (2 semester credit hours: 1 lecture hour, 2 lab hours) Prerequisites: RCT 1313, or instructor's approval - RCT 1416--RESPIRATORY CARE TECHNOLOGY I--This course is a study of respiratory treatments, equipment design and operation related to acute care procedures.
 (6 semester credit hours: 3 lecture hours, 6 lab hours) - RCT 1424--RESPIRATORY CARE TECHNOLOGY II This course is a continuation of Respiratory Care Technology I. It is a study of the management of respiratory failure, including mechanical ventilation, pulmonary rehabilitation, and home care.
 (4 semester credit hours: 3 lecture hours, 2 lab hours) - RCT 1516--CLINICAL PRACTICE I--Patient assessment, performance of respiratory care procedures, and care plan formation are practiced in the hospital environment.
 A procedural guide is utilized to evaluate student competencies and performance of respiratory care procedures.
 (6 semester credit hours: 18 clinical hours) Prerequisites: BIO 1514, BIO 1524, RCT 1214, RCT 1223, and RCT 1313 - RCT 1524--CLINICAL PRACTICE II- This course is a continuation of Clinical Practice 1.
 Students rotate through various respiratory care subspecialty areas for evaluation of competency and performance of respiratory care procedures.
-(4 semester credit hours: 9 clinical hours). - RCT 1613--RESPIRATORY CARE PHARMACOLOGY--This course is designed to introduce the student to the pharmacology related to cardiopulmonary disorders.
-(3 semester credit hours: 3 lecture hours) Prerequisites: RCT 1214, RCT 1313, and RCT 1223 - RCT 2333--CARDIOPULMONARY PATHOLOGY--This course is a study of the cardiopulmonary pathophysiology.
+(4 semester credit hours: 12 clinical hours).

+RCT 1613--RESPIRATORY CARE PHARMACOLOGY--This course is designed to introduce the student to the pharmacology related to cardiopulmonary disorders.
+(3 semester credit hours: 3 lecture hours) Prerequisites: RCT 1214, RCT 1313, and RCT 1223

+RCT 2333--CARDIOPULMONARY PATHOLOGY--This course is a study of the cardiopulmonary pathophysiology.
 It includes etiology, clinical manifestations, diagnostics, and treatment of various cardiopulmonary diseases.
 Case studies and/or clinical simulations will be utilized to enforce learning and evaluate progress.
 (3 semester credit hours: 3 lecture hours) Prerequisites: RCT 1313